not-tarunnn/taskmanager/README.md

-# Task Manager
+# 🗂️ Task Manager

 A lightweight and intuitive Task Manager web application designed to help you organize your daily tasks efficiently.
 Built using Node.js, Express.js, MongoDB for data storage, and Handlebars as the templating engine.

-## Features
+## ✨ Features

-- Add, edit, and delete tasks easily
+- ✅ Add, edit, and delete tasks easily
-- Search and filter your tasks
+- 🔍 Search and filter your tasks
-- Responsive and clean user interface with sidebar navigation
+- 📱 Responsive and clean UI with sidebar navigation
-- User-friendly modals for adding and editing tasks
+- 📝 User-friendly modals for adding and editing tasks
-- Persistent task storage with MongoDB
+- 💾 Persistent task storage with MongoDB

-## Technologies Used
+## 🛠️ Technologies Used

-- Node.js & Express.js
+- 🟢 Node.js & Express.js
-- MongoDB & Mongoose
+- 🍃 MongoDB & Mongoose
-- Handlebars (hbs)
+- 🖼️ Handlebars (hbs)
-- HTML, CSS, JavaScript
+- 🌐 HTML, CSS, JavaScript

-## Getting Started
+## 🚀 Getting Started

 Clone the repository and install dependencies: